Socket 478: Technical specifications

-Celeron D processors were also available for Socket 478 and were the last CPUs made for the socket.

-While the Intel mobile CPUs are available in 478-pin packages, they in fact only operate in a range of slightly differing sockets, Socket 479, Socket M, and Socket P, each incompatible with the other two.
+While Intel's mobile CPUs are available in 478-pin packages, they in fact only operate in a range of slightly differing sockets such as Socket 479, Socket M, and Socket P, all of which are electrically incompatible with each other including Socket 478.

 Socket 478 is used in combination with DDR SDRAM, as well as SDR SDRAM, RDRAM and DDR2 SDRAM.

 Heatsink

 The 4 holes for fastening the heatsink to the motherboard are placed in a rectangle with lateral lengths of 60 mm and 75 mm.

 Mechanical load limits

 All sockets (Pentium 4 and Celeron) have the following mechanical maximum load limits which should not be exceeded during heatsink assembly, shipping conditions, or standard use.
 Load above those limits may crack the processor die and make it unusable.
+The limits are included in the table below.